|Tuition fee type||Cost (per annum)|

 - May apply to specialise in Applied Biomedical Science with regular pathology laboratory practice

-- Lively department with excellent teaching, active research and genuine pastoral concern for students
+- Lively department with excellent teaching and active research

 - International Foundation Year course available offering direct progression onto this degree programme - visit LJMU's International Study Centre to find out more